 She is a member of the Board of Directors of both publicly held Signature Bank (SBNY:Nasdaq) and the Westchester County Association, and on the Board of Trustees and Executive Committee of the Commission on Independent Colleges & Universities.
 She is a former member of the Yorktown Central School District Board of Education, serves on the Lower Hudson Valley Catholic Consortium, and is an evaluation team member of the Middle States Commission on Higher Education.

-She was inducted into the Business Council of Westchester’s Hall of Fame, receiving the 2013 Women in Business Award.
-She is also the recipient of the Apex Advocacy Award from the Westchester County Association for her participation on the Association’s Property Tax Alliance.
+Most recently she was honored by Girls Inc. of Westchester as one of their 2013 Purse-o-nalities.
+Also in 2013, she was inducted into the Business Council of Westchester's Hall of Fame, receiving the Women in Business Award, and she is the recipient of the Apex Advocacy Award from the Westchester County Association for her participation on the Association's Property Tax Alliance.
 Huntington is a certified public accountant and holds a bachelor of business administration (magna cum laude) degree from Pace University.
-She has also participated in the Harvard Graduate School of Education’s Seminar for New Presidents.
+She has also participated in the Harvard Graduate School of Education's Seminar for New Presidents.

 Huntington and her family are residents of New Milford, CT.
 Her husband, Brad Huntington, is the President of Tri-State Engineering.
-They have two children, Amanda, a graphic designer and graduate of Sacred Heart University, and Bradley Jr., a sophomore at Marist College majoring in computer science.
+They have two children, Amanda, a graphic designer and graduate of Sacred Heart University, and Bradley Jr., currently attending Marist College majoring in computer science.